Tiger Safari in India

 The word tiger safari in India has become a common term for touring to see the big cat in the wild.
 This does not connote the usual tiger safari that takes place in zoos or private sanctuaries as in USA and other parts of the World.

-Most of the safaris in protected areas in India are on open jeeps only, trekking is not allowed.
-The organizers book the entry at the park gate.
+Most of the safaris in protected areas in India are on open jeeps only, since trekking is not allowed.
+The organisers book the entry at the park gate.
 One has to pay the requisite fee for the excursions.
-The jeeps are provided by local taxi owners for a charge based on per kilometer basis.
+The jeeps are provided by local taxi owners for a charge based on per kilometre basis.
 These are driven by expert drivers capable of driving on the rough jungle roads.

-The safari is organized two times a day.
+The safari is organised two times a day.
 The morning excursion is from dawn to noon while the evening one is from post lunch to dusk.
 Timing differs from one reserve to another.
-During the excursion in the forest one can enjoy the panoramic splendor.
-The safaris offer a good chance to sight wild animals and birds along with endangered tigers in their natural habitat.
+During the excursion in the forest one can enjoy the panoramic splendour.
+The safaris offer a good chance to sight wild animals and birds.
+The most thrilling sight is that of the endangered tigers in their natural habitat.

-At many reserves you can have a full day safari with interruption.
-The rate in this case is higher and you may have to pay as much as three times more.
+At many reserves you can have a full day safari without interruption.
+The rate in this case is higher, and you may have to pay as much as three times more.
 This option is most preferred by wildlife photographers and film makers.